Selection Procedures in Competitive Admission: Introduction

 \section{Introduction}

 An organisation's admission process, whether it is a firm hiring workers or a university admitting students, usually consists of two important parts: recruitment and selection.
 Recruitment is the process of attracting the most suitable pool of candidates while selection aims at identifying the best candidates from that pool.

+An important factor for candidates when deciding where to apply and spend their limited resources is the probability of getting accepted.
+Candidates applying to college are advised to choose where to apply according to the likelihood of getting accepted.\footnote{A common advice is to balance between `safe', `match' and `reach' colleges when deciding where to apply \citep[e.g.,][a college counselling firm]{collegewise}.} Similarly, if job applications are time-consuming, job seekers must prioritise where to apply.
+For example, PrepLounge, an interview preparation platform for jobs in consulting and the financial sector, argues that `with your limited time, you might be better off focusing on just a handful [of firms] to maximize the quality of your applications.' \citep{preplounge}.

-For candidates, applying to a position is a costly process in terms of time, effort and missed opportunities.
-Therefore, candidates will prioritise applications where the probability of being selected is the highest.
-From the organisation's perspective, it means that when choosing its selection procedure, it needs to take into account two elements: the statistical properties of the selection procedure and its impact on the pool of candidates it attracts.
-The goal of this paper is to study how these two elements interact in a competitive market for admission and to determine the properties of the selection procedures used in equilibrium.
+If candidates decide where to apply based on their chance of getting accepted, then how organisations select candidates affects the candidates' application behaviour.
+In other words, when designing their selection procedures, organisations need to take into account both the statistical properties of the selection procedure and its impact on the pool of candidates it attracts.
+This paper studies how these two elements interact in a competitive market for admission and determine the properties of the selection procedures used in equilibrium.

 There are various ways in which an organisation can vary the statistical properties of its selection procedures.
 One way is to vary how precise its testing is.
-The organisation could ask the candidates for more information, conduct longer interviews or require additional tests.
-Another possibility is to vary the direction of learning.
-The tests can be difficult, making it effective at identifying top candidates, or easy to identify poor candidates.
-These two dimensions of testing, one vertical, one horizontal, can be captured by the notions of accuracy \citep{lehmann1988} and difficulty \citep{hancart2024}.
+A university could include an additional interview or a firm could require an additional test to gather more information.
+Another possibility is to vary what type of candidate the organisation learns about.
+The tests can be difficult, making them effective at identifying top candidates, or easy, making them effective at identifying poor candidates.\footnote{For example, some of UCL's undergraduate programmes changed their required admission test `to further differentiate between the many highly qualified candidates who apply [...].' \citep{UCLCS}} These two dimensions of testing can be captured by the notions of accuracy \citep{lehmann1988} and difficulty \citep{hancart2024}.